Instructor Stories and Adaptations

 Jennifer Hanselman: Cli-Fi at Westfield State University.
 The module was taught in a graduate level climate change course in a class of approximately 12 students.
-The majority of the students were practicing teachers, working to obtain a masters degree.
+The majority of the students were practicing teachers, working to obtain a master's degree.
 The course was taught entirely online, therefore the module was adapted to that format.
-We implemented the module during the 9th week of the semester and took three weeks to complete.
+We implemented the module during the ninth week of the semester and took three weeks to complete it.
 We utilized online discussion boards, assignment links for homework, and file uploads for the background content.

 Jennifer also piloted materials in her Planet Earth course.

 Laura Wright: Cli-Fi at at Western Carolina University The module was taught as a component of my African Literature graduate seminar, made up of eight students.
 The seminar met once per week for three hours over the course of fifteen weeks.
 The students in my class are all pursuing MAs in English with various concentrations: literature, professional writing, or rhetorical and composition.
 Two are high school teachers, and three others teach college-level composition courses.
 I introduced much of the climate change science materials early in the semester and spent very little time on the sections of the module that focus on literary terminology and rhetorical analysis, because, as graduate students, my class was already very familiar with those aspects of the module.
 The summative assessment was given during the final exam period.